Building A Matcha Tea Shop Case Study

 The health & fitness opportunity

-Matcha is considered a superfood as it is packed with antioxidants.
-It serves as a great alternative to caffeinated drinks.
+Matcha is considered a superfood because it is packed with antioxidants.
+It is a great alternative to caffeinated drinks.

 By offering an array of matcha-themed drinks or decaf matcha-free drinks, we were able to appeal to those trying to stay on the lighter side of the caffeine spectrum.